-If you are running a macOS Monterey 12 virtual machine on a Mac with Apple M1 chip, you may notice a lack of cogwheel configuration icon.
+If you are running a macOS virtual machine on a Mac with Apple M series chip, you may notice a lack of a cogwheel configuration icon.

-The following settings of a macOS virtual machine on a Mac computer with Apple M1 Chip can be adjusted:
+The following settings of a macOS virtual machine on a Mac computer with Apple M series Chip can be adjusted:

 - number of CPU cores allocated to the virtual machine;